 Print Archives is an attempt to bring as much of the annual online as possible (for free).

-A full list of books currently available to cover can be found here.
-We cover books that aren’t on our list, so reach out to Jeff Chon if you’re interested in reviewing books, interviewing authors, or helming another type of project.
+A list of books available to review can be found here.
+We cover books that aren’t on our list, so reach out to Books Editor Jeff Chon if you’re interested in reviewing books, interviewing authors, or pitching another type of project.
 We only publish interviews and reviews online.
 We encourage 1000 words per book review.
 There are no word count restrictions for interviews or general criticism, however.
 Craft essays are welcome.

 Jason Teal, Publisher & Editor-in-Chief

 Jason Teal is the author of We Were Called Specimens (KERNPUNKT Press, 2020), which was a finalist for Big Other’s Reader’s Choice and Best Fiction Book Awards.
-Writing appears in Sprung Formal, 3:AM, Quarterly West, Vol. 1 Brooklyn, and Hobart, among other fine publications.
+Writing appears in 3:AM Magazine, Quarterly West, SmokeLong Quarterly, Vol. 1 Brooklyn, and Hobart, among other publications.

 William Lessard, Poetry & Hybrid Editor

-William Lessard’s writing has appeared or is forthcoming at McSweeney’s, American Poetry Review, Best American Experimental Writing, Prelude, and Hyperallergic.
+William Lessard is the author of Instrument for Distributed Empathy Monetization (KERNPUNKT Press, 2022).
+His writing has appeared at FENCE, McSweeney’s, American Poetry Review, Best American Experimental Writing, Prelude, and Hyperallergic.
 His visual work has been showcased at MoMA PS1 and is part of the special collection at Poets House.

 Ryan Bollenbach, Poetry & Prose Editor